 By Measure

 Figure 5 shows the total NEI values by measure installed (air sealing only, insulation only, or air sealing and insulation).
 The values are not statistically different from each other at the 90% confidence level.
 The majority of respondents (69%) installed both air sealing and insulation.
-Since insulation is commonly installed with air sealing, it is likely that participants could have installed either air sealing or insulation at another time that was not in the program tracking data.
-1415B.4Figure 4Table 8
+Since insulation is commonly installed with air sealing, it is likely that participants could have installed either air sealing or insulation at another time that was not documented in the program tracking data.
+However, while the majority of program participants receive air sealing through the program, historic installation rates for insulation ranged from 11 to 20% from 2014 through 2022.

+Table 14 and Table 15 in Appendix B.4 report the HES and HES-IE results, respectively, for air sealing-only and insulation-only installation scenarios.
+For air sealing and insulation-only NEI values, the study split out the combined air sealing and insulation NEI values (shown in Figure 4) by the share of total respondent energy savings associated with the two measures, as reported in Table 8.
+For HES, the study multiplied the combined NEI values by the shares of the total HES respondent energy savings for air sealing (17%) and insulation (83%) to get air sealing and insulation-only values, respectively.
+For HES-IE, the study applied 11% for air sealing and 89% for insulation to the total HES-IE respondent energy savings.

 Figure 5: Annual NEI Dollar Value by Measure